cpsxen/cps-xen/README.md

 * Rate-monotonic scheduling (RM)
 * Deadline-monotonic scheduling (DM)

 CPS-Xen 1.1 also introduces an explicit event-based mechanism for checkpointing of paravirtualized virtual machines (PVM).
-This allows a PVM itself to determine the moment in time for a checkpoint process rather than being dependent on a periodical event.
+This allows a PVM itself to determine the moment in time for checkpointing rather than being dependent on a periodical event.
 This functionality is implemented as an extention to Remus(a high availability extension for Xen)[2,3].

 ### How to use?